rstacruz/frontend-starter-kit/_extras/README.md

 # Extras

 Some addons to the boilerplate.
+All these are done on top of `frontend-starter-kit`!

 ## Decca